Cavaliers vs. Knicks Injury Report Today - April 26

 Knicks Season Insights

-- The Knicks have played worse offensively over their past 10 games, generating 112 points per contest, four fewer points their than season average of 116.
+- The Knicks have performed worse offensively in their past 10 games, averaging 112 points per contest, four fewer points their than season average of 116.

 - New York connects on 12.6 three-pointers per game (11th in the league) compared to its opponents' 13.
 It shoots 35.4% from deep, and its opponents shoot 35.7%.